How to Get Your Business Mentioned in ChatGPT

 Soaring Above Search

-Lawrence Hitches is an AI SEO consultant based in Melbourne and General Manager of StudioHawk, Australia's largest dedicated SEO agency.
-He specialises in AI search visibility, technical SEO, and organic growth strategy - leading a team of 115+ across Melbourne, Sydney, London, and the US.
+Chief of Staff at StudioHawk, Australia's largest dedicated SEO agency.
+Specialising in AI search visibility, technical SEO, and organic growth strategy.
+Leading a team of 115+ across Melbourne, Sydney, London, and the US.
 Book a free consultation →